|Full Name||Sálim Moizuddin Abdul Ali|

 - In 1917, he returned to India from and continued his further education.

 - Because he lacked an Ornithologist degree from a University, he couldn’t manage to get a job as an Ornithologist in the Zoological Survey of India.

 - Ali studied the reproduction of Baya weaver birds and discovered its sequential multilateral reproduction system.

 - In 1939, his wife died, causing him to become very depressed.
 Seeing his position on this, his brother-in-law took Ali with him.

 - Ali received the Honorary Doctorate from Aligarh Muslim University in 1958, from Delhi University in 1973 and from Andhra University in 1978.

-- In the 1960s, when there was a consideration in the Indian Parliament over to select National Bird of India, Ali wanted the Great Indian Bustard to be selected as the National bird, but Indian Peafowl was picked.
+- In the 1960s, when there was a consideration in the Indian Parliament over selecting National Bird of India.
+Ali wanted the Great Indian Bustard to be selected as the National bird, but Indian Peafowl was picked.

 - In 1967, he became the first non-British citizen to have been given the Gold Medal of the British Ornithologists’ Union.
 The same year, he won the J. Paul Getty Wildlife Conservation Prize consisting of a sum of $100,000.

 - Ali was bestowed upon the John C. Phillips memorial medal of the International Union for Conservation of Nature and Natural Resources in 1969.